modrinth/minotaur/README.md

 |-------------|--------|----------------------------------------------------------------------|
 | error       | String | The type of error that occurred, for example an authorization error. |
 | description | String | The error message from the API.                                      |

+## Development Information

+If you want to use the plugin from your local maven repo make sure you have added the mavenLocal repository to your script.
+Grabbing the plugin is the same as normal.
+To publish locally you run `./gradlew clean build publishToMavenLocal`.
+Local maven files can be found in the `%home%/.m2/` directory.

+You need Java 17 to compile Minotaur, but you only need Java 8 to run it (unless you're using Fabric Loom, in which case that requires Java 17 to run anyway).